• Giving a voice to survivors of sexual assault and harassment •

 We think there’s something pretty powerful about utilising a social phenomenon like Snapchat to address such a serious issue as sexual assault and harassment; to voice and humanise this issue that is all too often concealed in a cloak of silence.

-Ultimately we want to drive higher education policy reform where universities provide the standard of care that students are entitled to.
+Ultimately we want every student to experience an education free from the impacts of sexual violence, where students and bystanders feel comfortable speaking out about these issues and where universities provide the consistent standard of care that all students are entitled to.

 We want the introduction of extensive education from a young age on what consent, sexual harassment and sexual assault really mean.

-Most of all, we want a society where filters and digital disguises are not necessary; where survivors of sexual violence feel secure and supported enough to come forward, safe in the knowledge that they will be cared for and they will be heard.
+Most of all, we want a society where filters and digital disguises are not necessary; where victim blaming is not tolerated, and survivors of sexual violence feel secure and supported enough to come forward, safe in the knowledge that they will be cared for and they will be heard.

 This is a testimonial from one of our incredibly brave, eloquent and strong campaign participants.
 For us it pretty powerfully captures our whole mission and the real, authentic impact and importance of this work.